Torathion/eslint-config-shiny/README.md

 If you have further questions with the config object, you can use the type `ShinyConfig`

+### cache

+-   Caches the fully converted config array under `cwd/.temp/shiny-config.json`
+-   If enabled, it will always prioritize the cached config and won't patch or transform anything, except from previously used renames.
+-   All plugins, parsers and processors need to be imported, so it only skips the converting importing time.
+-   default: `true`

 ### configs

 -   Specify which configuration preset you want to use